Bridge2Hyku/Bridge2Hyku.github.io/pages/contact.md

 ## Email

-If you have questions about the Bridge2Hyku project, feel free to <a href="mailto:awashin8@Central.UH.EDU">e-mail us</a>.
+If you have questions about the Bridge2Hyku project, feel free to <a href="mailto:awu@central.uh.edu">e-mail us</a>.

 ## Twitter

 The Bridge2Hyku project is also active on Twitter: [@Bridge2Hyku](https://twitter.com/Bridge2Hyku)

-## Samvera Community

-Members of the Bridge2Hyku team regularly contribute to the Samvera Community's [CONTENTdm Migration Interest Group](https://wiki.duraspace.org/display/samvera/CONTENTdm+Migration+Interest+Group).